Since October 2024, I'm a postdoctoral researcher in Quantum Information team of Sorbonne University working with Alex Grilo.

 I received my Master's degree in theoretical computer science from the same university.

-I’m broadly interested in many areas of computer science, especially cryptography, quantum computation, and complexity theory.
+I’m broadly interested in many areas of computer science,

 QI team at LIP6 (Laboratoire d'Informatique)